orange-cpp/omath/readme.md

 - **Efficiency**: Optimized for performance, ensuring quick computations.
 - **Versatility**: Includes a wide array of mathematical functions and algorithms.
 - **Ease of Use**: Simplified interface for convenient integration into various projects.
+- **Projectile Prediction**: Projectile prediction engine with O(N) algo complexity, that can power you projectile aim-bot.
+- **3D Projection**: No need to find view-projection matrix anymore you can make your own projection pipeline.

 ## Getting Started
 ### Prerequisites